oracle-devrel/cd3-automation-toolkit/docs/upgrade-toolkit.md

 ## Upgrade to Release v2024.2.0
 1. Follow the steps in [Launch Docker Container](launch-container.md) to build new image with latest code and launch the container by specifying new path for <directory_in_local_system_where_the_files_must_be_generated> to create a fresh outdir.
-2. Use Non Greenfield workflow to export the required OCI services into new excel sheet and the tfvars.
+2. Use export_resources(Non Greenfield) workflow to export the required OCI services into new excel sheet and the tfvars.
 Run terraform import commands also.
-3. Once terraform is in synch, Switch to Greenfield workflow and use for any future modifications to the infra.
+3. Once terraform is in synch, Switch to create_resources (Greenfield) workflow and use for any future modifications to the infra.

 ## Upgrade to Release v2024.1.0
 This is a major release with introduction of CI/CD using Jenkins.

 1. Follow the steps in [Launch Docker Container](launch-from-local.md) to build new image with latest code and launch the container by specifying new path for <directory_in_local_system_where_the_files_must_be_generated> to create a fresh outdir.
-2. Use Non Greenfield workflow to export the required OCI services into new excel sheet and the tfvars.
+2. Use export_resources (Non Greenfield) workflow to export the required OCI services into new excel sheet and the tfvars.
 Run terraform import commands also.
-3. Once terraform is in synch, Switch to Greenfield workflow and use for any future modifications to the infra.
+3. Once terraform is in synch, Switch to create_resources (Greenfield) workflow and use for any future modifications to the infra.

 ## Upgrade to Release v12.1 from v12
 1. Follow the steps in [Launch Docker Container](launch-from-local.md) to build new image with latest code and launch the container by specifying same path for <directory_in_local_system_where_the_files_must_be_generated> to keep using same outdir.